 An environment in Contentful is used to manage different stages of content development and deployment.
 Environments allow you to create copies of your space's content, enabling safe development, testing, and production workflows.
 Each space can have multiple environments.

-KCOM Spaceto deliver content to websites
+KCOM Space: used to deliver content to websites (keurig.com, keurig.ca), It has all the content related to primary content hub, PDP

-KCBU Spaceto deliver content to websites and
+KCBU Space: used to deliver content to websites (keurig.com, keurig.ca) and mobile app where in the user can see the keurig perks and Mobile app also has Lucky brewers, Brand logos, Variety logos

 List of Environments within KCBU Space: